davchez/stockforecaster/README.md

 # StockForecaster

-Currently in Progress: Developing Full-Stack Application (as of October 8, 2025)
+**Currently in Progress: Vercel deployment imminent as of Octoer 9, 2025**

 ## Description